motherjones/prettylist/README.md

 ```
 Paste the ID or url you just copied from your spreadsheet in the place of `your_spreadsheet_url_goes_here`.

-Where we define the variable listItemTemplate, notice that we have some HTML with the spreadsheet column headers wrapped in {curly brackets}.
+Where we define the variable listItemTemplate, notice that we have some HTML with the spreadsheet column headers wrapped in curly brackets `{}`.
 This is the template for each list item. `<h2>{casename}</h2>\`, for example, will be filled with whatever you put in the rows under the casename column in your spreadsheet, and repeat that action for every row that has a case name.

-Customize the template to match your needs, making sure your column headers are wrapped in {}.
+Customize the template to match your needs, making sure your column headers are wrapped in `{}`.
 Don't forget to save your changes.

 Open index.html using a web browser and check that your data is showing up as a list.